MehulGoyal23/PixelPeek/README.md

 | `VITE_GOOGLE_MAPS_API_KEY` | `frontend/.env` | Google Maps JavaScript API key for the interactive map |

 > 💡 Copy `frontend/.env.example` → `frontend/.env` and fill in your key.

 ---

+## 🔍 Troubleshooting & FAQ

+### 1. The Google Map is blank or showing a "Page can't load Google Maps correctly" error.
+*   **API Key missing at build-time**: If running through Docker, the `frontend/.env` file containing `VITE_GOOGLE_MAPS_API_KEY` must exist **before** you run `docker-compose up --build`.
+If you created it after running the command, rebuild the frontend container using:
+    ```bash
+    docker-compose up -d --build frontend
+    ```
+*   **Invalid Key**: Ensure the API key in your `frontend/.env` file is valid and has the **Maps JavaScript API** enabled in the Google Cloud Console.

+### 2. Location recognition is showing `Latitude: N/A` for my uploaded images.
+*   **Missing EXIF Tags**: The image might not contain GPS geotags (e.g. photos downloaded from social media/chat platforms have their EXIF metadata automatically stripped).
+*   **No GPS lock**: If a photo is taken indoors or before the phone gets a GPS lock, the camera app writes `NaN` placeholders.
+PixelPeek's robust parser automatically identifies these and filters them out.
+*   **To Test**: Drag and drop the generated `test_geotagged.jpg` file (found at the root of the workspace) to verify that the coordinate parser and map rendering are functioning correctly.

+---